paros

 rough itinerary

-aug 28 day on the med
+aug 28 day by the med

 aug 29 ceremony + reception